fsobral/pack-u/README.md

   - `solXXX.asy`: Asymptote files for drawing solutions.
 Those files show the packing configuration for container *XXX*.
-In order to display each file, it is necessary to copy `packilib.asy` file to the current directory and type
+In order to display each file, it is necessary to copy `packilib.asy` file to the current directory and call `asy`

         cp ../packlib.asy
         asy solXXX.asy

-    a PDF file `solXXX.pdf` will be generated.
+    A PDF file `solXXX.pdf` will be generated.
 If a PDF file with **all** solutions is wanted, then the user can run `makepdf.sh` script, located at `scripts/` directory: